National Citizens Coalition

-The National Citizens Coalition (NCC) is a Canadian conservative lobby group that was incorporated in 1975 by Colin M. Brown, a successful insurance agent who strongly opposed public health insurance—medicare.
+The National Citizens Coalition (NCC) is a Canadian conservative lobby group that was incorporated in 1975 by Colin M. Brown, a successful insurance agent who strongly opposed public health insurance—Medicare.
 In response to what he perceived to be excessive government spending in Canada, Brown had begun an advertisement campaign in 1967.
-Its slogan is “More freedom through less government.” campaigns against public sector unions and in favour of smaller government and lower taxes.
+Its slogan is "More freedom through less government", and campaigns against public sector unions and in favour of smaller government and lower taxes.

 From 1998 to 2002, the president of the group was Stephen Harper, who served as the 22nd prime minister of Canada from 2006 to 2015.

 Mandate

 The NCC has supported privatization, tax cuts and government spending cuts; it also opposes electoral laws that limit third-party spending.
 It has been heavily involved in advertising, political campaigns and legal challenges in support of its goals of "more freedom through less government."
 The Tyee on March 23, 2011, described the NCC as an "Alberta-based think tank that crusades for smaller government and less taxes".